Global Well-posedness of the Relativistic Boltzmann Equation: Abstract

 \section{Abstract}

-In this paper, we consider the global well-posedness of the relativistic Boltzmann equation with large amplitude initial data.
-We prove the global existence and uniqueness of mild solution to the relativistic Boltzmann equation in both whole space and torus for a class of initial data with bounded velocity-weighted $L^\infty$-norm under some additional smallness conditions on $L^1_xL^\infty_p$-norm, as well as defect mass, energy and entropy.
-It is noted that such initial datum allow to have large amplitude oscillation.
+In this paper, we prove the global existence and uniqueness of mild solution to the relativistic Boltzmann equation both in the whole space and in torus for a class of initial data with bounded velocity-weighted $L^\infty$-norm and some smallness on $L^1_xL^\infty_p$-norm as well as on defect mass, energy and entropy.
 Moreover, the asymptotic stability of the solutions is also investigated in the case of torus.